12 Bond Mutual Funds and ETFs to Buy for Protection

 If you're looking to focus more on stability than potential for returns or high yield, one place to look is U.S. Treasuries, which are among the highest-rated bonds on the planet and have weathered the downturn beautifully so far.

-Over the past month, GOVT has actually produced a 3% gain as investors hunker down in safety plays.
+GOVT has produced a total return of more than 9% in 2020 as investors have hunkered down into safety plays.
 Just note that an already low yield, as well as little room for yields to go further south, really limit the upside price potential in this bond ETF.
-But it still might be an ideal place for investors looking for stability and just a little bit of income.
+But it still might be an ideal place for investors looking for stability and just a tiny bit of income.

 SPDR Bloomberg Barclays 1-3 Month T-Bill ETF